You can’t believe it.

 When you get to the Migration assistant screen with your source Mac on it.
 Click on the icon of your old Mac.
 And then click Continue.

-Otherwise, let Migration Assistant transfer your user data.
+Otherwise, let Migration Assistant transfer your user account and user data.
 The files you use with your apps.
-Like your MS Word documents, and Excel spreadsheets should all be in your home folder.
+Like your Microsoft Office’s Word documents, and Excel spreadsheets should all be in your home folder.

 And when you migrate all whose will come across to your new Mac.